treeverse/lakeFS/docs/integrations/airflow.md

      metadata={'committer': 'airflow-operator'}
    )
    ```

+### Sensors

-Sensors are also available if you want to synchronize a running DAG with external operations:
+Sensors are also available that allow synchronizing a running DAG with external operations:

 1. `CommitSensor` waits until a commit has been applied to the branch

    ```python